Staff profile

 Biography

 Beyond his role at Durham, Professor Chen is an Adjunct Professor at the City University of Hong Kong, where he teaches EMBA and MPA courses in partnership with Tsinghua University’s School of Public Policy and Management.
-He is also an Honorary Professor at the University of Galway, Ireland, a visiting Wenlan Chair at Zhongnan University of Economics and Law, and an adjunct professor at Shandong University.
-With a proven track record in promoting international activities and managing external relations, Professor Chen has effectively fostered academic partnerships and alums engagement.
-During his tenure as Deputy Dean at the City University of Hong Kong, overseeing external links, the university achieved notable global rankings in the Times Higher Education Law Subject Rankings, placing 25th in 2019 and 31st in 2020.
-In 2019, City University of Hong Kong Law School was also ranked No. 1 worldwide in international outlook and No. 1 in Asia for industry income.
+He is also an Honorary Professor at the University of Galway, Ireland, and a visiting professor at Zhongnan University of Economics and Law and Shandong University.

-In 2024, Professor Chen was appointed to the International Commercial Expert Committee of the Supreme People’s Court of the People’s Republic of China.
-Additionally, he serves as a non-local member of the Social and Behavioural Sciences sub-panel for the University Grants Committee (UGC) in Hong Kong, where he assesses research proposals and selects external peer reviewers.
+Professor Chen was appointed to the International Commercial Expert Committee of the Supreme People’s Court of the People’s Republic of China.
+He also serves as a member of the Social and Behavioural Sciences sub-panel for the University Grants Committee (UGC) in Hong Kong, where he assesses research proposals and selects external peer reviewers.

 Professor Chen’s research focuses on comparative private law and international arbitration.
 He has published extensively in these areas in legal journals, edited volumes of multidisciplinary scholarship, interdisciplinary journals and monographs.
-His publications include monographs on Chinese Property Law, Transition and Trend (CUP), Chinese Condominium Law (Intersentia), Contract Law in China (Kluwer), edited volumes on Trends in International Dispute Resolution (Springer), Comparative Consumer Sales (Routledge), The Legal Protection of Personality Rights in Europe and China (Brill); and numerous articles in leading law and interdisciplinary journals such as Legal Studies, Journal of Contemporary China, Legal History Review, European Review of Private Law, International Journal for the Semiotics of Law, and Northwestern Journal of International Law and Business.
-He holds dual LLB degrees from both civil and common law jurisdictions and has secured multiple research grants, including four General Research Funds from the Hong Kong Research Grants Council.
+He has secured multiple research grants, including four General Research Funds from the Hong Kong Research Grants Council.
 He has served as an external reviewer for grant bodies in the USA, Hong Kong, the UK, Israel, Poland, and Australia, and as an institutional reviewer for the 2020 Hong Kong Research Assessment Exercise (RAE).
 Currently, he leads a multi-volume project on article-by-article English commentary of the Chinese Civil Code.

 As a panel arbitrator and mediator with leading institutions such as HKIAC, SCIA, KCAB, CIETAC, BAC, SHIAC, AIAC, CAA, and THAC, Professor Chen is also a Fellow of the Hong Kong Institute of Arbitrators.
-Active in international academic networks, he advises global organizations and governments, frequently providing expert opinions across arbitration institutions and courts, including Hong Kong, the PCA in The Hague, Washington D.C., Geneva, Singapore, and England.
+Active in international academic networks, he advises global organizations and governments and frequently provides expert opinions across arbitration institutions and courts, including Hong Kong, the PCA in The Hague, Washington D.C., Geneva, Singapore, and England.

 Selected Grants